joostkremers/writeroom-mode/README.md

 Activate this option to automatically turn on `writeroom-mode` in any buffer that has one of the major modes matched any mask listed in `writeroom-major-modes` and not in `writeroom-major-modes-exceptions`.

+### Added Width Left ###

+Extra columns added to the left side of the text area.
+These columns are added after the text area is centred, so that the text area is essentially off-set to the left by the amount provided.
+This can be an integer or a function of no arguments that should return an integer.
+By default, this is used to accommodate line numbers if `display-line-numbers-mode` is active, so that the actual text is still centred.

 ### Border Width ###

 Width of the border around the text area.
 Disabled by default, see `writeroom-global-effects` to enable the border.